mi94/language-popularity/README.md

 ## Basic Information

-This is small graphic that plots the most popular languages by the year in which they were created.
+This is a small graphic that plots the most popular languages by the year in which they were created.
 Popularity is measured by number of GitHub repositories that use a language.
 Languages can be grouped by paradigm.

 ## Usage